qct/apollo-helm/README.md

 many thanks to [AiotCEO](https://github.com/AiotCEO) for the contribution of the [appolo-on-kubernetes](https://github.com/ctripcorp/apollo/tree/master/scripts/apollo-on-kubernetes) part.

 ### Road map
-* Deploy Apollo for a single dev environment configuration management on a Kubernetes cluster
+* Deploy Apollo for a single dev environment configuration management on a Kubernetes cluster :heavy_check_mark:
-* Deploy Apollo for customized environment (customization for environment name and quantity)
+* Deploy Apollo for customized environment (customization of environment quantity)

 >Tip: By now you can play with the chart for a single environment deployment.